A guide for supporting university and college students who stammer.

 - Maintain natural eye contact and use body language to show you're listening.

-- Don’t tell them to 'relax' or 'take a breath'.
-This advice is unhelpful, simplistic and humiliating.
+- Try not to tell them to 'relax' or 'take a breath'.
+This advice can be unhelpful, simplistic and humiliating.

-- Make sure you allow extra time for someone to speak when you pick up the phone.
+- Allow extra time for someone to speak when you pick up the phone.

 - Don't equate hesitant speech with uncertainty.